SirBLANKO/bluetag-patched/Writeup.md

 **Observed behavior before the patch:** ![Before patch screenshot](./Screenshot%202026-09-13%20134213.png)

+Before the patch, putting any command into the serch bar cause the page to return all matches, even matches that we're already taken down from the board.

 **Cause:** User input becomes part of the SQL command before the command is prepared.

 **Fix:** Replace interpolated values with ? placeholders for all three inputs and pass their values separately through .all(...params).